 “The future is enormously exciting as we apply statistical methods to these hundreds of dates to establish with some certainty the age range of particular rock art styles.”

-We need science to understand Australia’s story as it is preserved in the Aboriginal rock art of the Kimberley,” said Maria Myers AC, Chair of the Kimberley Foundation of Australia (pictured below right), who was at ANSTO for the lecture by Prof Gleadow and a tour of the facilities.
+We need science to understand Australia’s story as it is preserved in the Aboriginal rock art of the Kimberley,” said Maria Myers AC, Chair of the Kimberley Foundation of Australia (pictured above), who was at ANSTO for the lecture by Professor Gleadow and a tour of the facilities.

 “But dating in isolation is not enough.
 Both the environmental context and the cultural context of the rock art are needed to produce a convincing, complete picture.”